peerlogic/Data-Visualization-for-Peer-Graded-Systems-using-D3-and-Dimple/README.md

 - The content is a 3 dimensional array, the outermost dimension represents <b><em>reviewers</em></b>, the intermediate represents the <b><em>submission number</em></b>,  while the innermost dimension represents the <b><em>student</em></b>.

 - For example,
+'''javascript

-     -- scores by 0th reviewer for all submissions.
+      // scores by 0th reviewer for all submissions. reviewerData.content[0];
-     '''reviewerData.content[0];'''

-     scores by 0th reviewer for the 2nd submission.
+//      scores by 0th reviewer for the 2nd submission.
-     '''reviewerData.content[0][2]; '''
+     reviewerData.content[0][2];

      // scores by 0th reviewer for the 2nd submission for the 4th student.
      reviewerData.content[0][1][4];
+     '''
 - In general, we can say...

     // Data for ith review